Mohammed-Refat-0/alx-system_engineering-devops/0x00-shell_basics/README.md

-This file  contains the description for every file script in this dir
+# This file  contains the description for every file script in this dir
+0-cureent_working_directory:  prints the absolute path name of the current working directory.
+1-lisit: Display the contents list of your current directory.
+2-bring_me_home:changes the working directory to the user’s home directory.
+3-listfiles: Display current directory contents in a long format
+4-listmorefiles: Display current directory contents, including hidden files (starting with .).
+Using the long format.
+5-listfilesdigitonly: